-The classical Lyot coronagraph places an occulting spot in the focal plane to block light from a bright point source from reaching the detector.
+The classical Lyot coronagraph places an occulting spot in the first instrumental focal plane to block light from a bright point source from reaching the detector.
 For a typical Lyot coronagraph, this spot is of order 3–6 λ/D in radius so that it blocks the majority of the light from the Airy core, including a few bright rings.
 Although classical Lyot coronagraphs can provide excellent contrast outside the area blocked by the occulting spot, they are limited with regard to their inner-working angle (IWA) to the projected radius of this spot.

 In addition to the focal plane masks, Lyot stops sandwiched with the passband filters are located at a re-imaged pupil to attenuate the residual light from the diffraction pattern associated with the telescope aperture and a particular coronagraph design, and from phase and amplitude aberrations of the wavefront in the optical train.

-The Lyot coronagraph is a traditional design that incorporates a Lyot spot mask of radius of 2.16", which is 3 λ/D in radius at 23 µm.
-The spot is suspended in the focal plane by two supporting struts in the mounting bracket, which themselves block light in the FOV.
+The Lyot coronagraph is a traditional design that incorporates a Lyot spot mask of radius of 2.16", which is 3.3 λ/D in radius at 23 µm.
+The spot is suspended in the first focal plane by two supporting struts in the mounting bracket, which themselves block light in the FOV.
 MIRI's Lyot coronagraph is offered at 23 μm for two reasons: (1) a lack of suitable transmissive optical materials to fabricate more advanced 4QPM masks at these wavelengths, and (2) to provide a broad spectral band to maximize the sensitivity on planetary debris disks (4QPMs only operate over a narrow passband).
 The Lyot mask is useful for investigating objects, structures and diffuse emission near bright sources such as the outer regions of protoplanetary and debris disks, extended structures around post-AGB stars, and the host galaxies and scattering/ionization “cones” of AGN.

 4-quadrant phase mask (4QPMs) coronagraphs